-Without content, Learning Management Systems's are redundant.
+Without content, Learning Management Systems are largely redundant.
 Many companies choose to purchase large libraries of generic content as a service for employee training.
 Typically, these libraries cover personal development skills, professional development, leadership and management, IT certification, software, compliance and much more.

-The combined experience of navigating the LMS, searching for relevant content and endlessly clicking through interactions and pages did not present elearning in a positive light.
+The combined experience of navigating the LMS, searching for relevant content and endlessly clicking through interactions and pages was not a positive experience.
 Nowadays, digital learning content and platforms are combining to meet the needs of the modern learner.
 See more on this below.

 Most companies need to create content that is relevant to the needs of their organisation.
 A lot of time and effort is involved in this process.
 Larger organisations may have a dedicated team of internal learning consultants and instructional designers.
 Other organisations have much smaller teams or a single instructional designer, and may frequently use the freelance community for additional support.

 More recently, outsourcing elearning content production (and LMS hosting) has become popular.
 There are many companies around the world providing small, medium and large scale outsourcing services.
 India has become a major player in this area.